-Honestly, every day should be pancake day, but today is the day that gets the official designation (and a name-brand free breakfast).
+Honestly, every day should be pancake day, but today is the day that gets the official designation.
 For National Pancake Day, here are 10 facts you might not know about the lovely, fluffy breakfast favorites.

 While some suggest that Ötzi the Iceman was eating einkorn wheat in an early sort of flatbread form, most food historians say that the earliest pancake-like dish, known as Alita Dolcia ("another sweet" in Latin), was made by Romans in the 1st century CE from milk, flour, egg, and spices.
 They were sold hot from vendors on the corners of the new market squares—the first version of our modern-day crepe stand, you might say.
 Rather than slathering them in syrup, they'd use honey to sweeten their pancakes.

-By the 15th century, many European countries had their own types of pancake using a wide range of ingredients such as wheat, buckwheat, occasionally alcohol like wine or ale, and herbs and spices like cloves, cinnamon, and nutmeg.
+By the 15th century, many European countries made their own types of pancakes from scratch using a wide range of ingredients such as wheat, buckwheat, occasionally alcohol like wine or ale, and herbs and spices like cloves, cinnamon, and nutmeg.
 In 18th-century Friesland (a province in the Netherlands) the traditional wedding breakfast was pannenkoek with milk and honey.
-Pancakes take various forms around the world, from the wafer-thin, buttery French crepe to the savory, crispier Japanese okonomiyaki.
+Pancake recipes from around the world create various forms, from the wafer-thin, buttery French crepe to the savory, crispier Japanese okonomiyaki.

-In the U.K., Ireland, and Australia, Pancake Day (also known as Pancake Tuesday) is celebrated on Shrove Tuesday (which you might know better as Fat Tuesday).
-It's the last day before Lent, the traditional Christian 40 days of abstinence before Easter.
-Traditionally, the custom was to empty the pantry of all sugar, fats, and eggs to avoid temptation and reduce waste.
-These ingredients were put to good use by making and consuming large batches of pancakes.
+In the UK, Ireland, and Australia, Pancake Day (also known as Pancake Tuesday) is celebrated on Shrove Tuesday (which you might know better as Fat Tuesday).
+It's the last day before Lent, the traditional 40 days of abstinence before Easter practiced by Christians.
+The custom was to empty the pantry of all sugar, fats, and eggs to avoid temptation and reduce waste.
+These ingredients were put to good use by making and consuming large batches of pancakes made from scratch.

 The all-female annual Pancake Race began in the town of Olney, England in 1445.
 Legend says it was inspired by a harried housewife arriving at church on Shrove Tuesday still clutching her frying pan, complete with the pancake.
 Since 1950, the race has become an international event, with the Olney racers competing against the women of Liberal, Kansas.
 Unfortunately, this year's Olney leg suffered from a technical glitch, meaning no official time was recorded for its winner and making a showdown with Liberal impossible.
 As it stands, the ladies of Liberal are leading with 37 wins to Olney’s 29.